 Bachelorette Party Planning Checklist

-3+ Months Before
+Three (or More) Months Before

 - Create the guest list.

-2 Months Before
+Two Months Before

 - Research and book any talent that might make an appearance at the soiree.

-1 Month Before
+One Month Before

-1 Week Before
+One Week Before

-- Confirm RSVPs
+- Confirm RSVPs.

-- Confirm transportation arrangements
+- Confirm transportation arrangements.

-- Confirm the at-home entertainment
+- Confirm at-home entertainment.

-1 Day Before
+One Day Before

 - Remind guests of the meeting place and time, reiterating the address.
-If there are several stops planned, name the second address, too, for latecomers.
+If there are several stops planned, name the second address too, for latecomers.

-- Re-confirm all reservations.
+- Reconfirm all reservations.

 - Get plenty of sleep.